mjvdende/mjvdende-com/source/_posts/ci-cd-pipeline-in-one-day.md

 git push
 ```

-That's it!
-Well almost...

 # Static Website Hosting
-Now you need platform to host your website.
+Now you need a platform to host your website.
 There are a couple of options.
-You can roll your own (S3 for example) or easily use GitHub or Gitlab pages, but I was wondering if there would be something better out there.
+You can roll your own (S3 for example) or easily use GitHub pages, but I was wondering if there would be something better out there.
 After some googling, I stumbled upon [github pages vs netlify](https://www.netlify.com/github-pages-vs-netlify/) and immediately I was curious about specific features like _split testing_ and _form handling_.
 So I went for Netlify.

 Using Netlify is super easy.
 Just connect Netlify to your repo and make sure to add the correct build command: ```hexo deploy``` and publish directory: ```public```.
-Now optionally configure Netlify DNS and use the [branches as subdomain](https://www.netlify.com/docs/custom-domains/#branch-subdomains) feature or configure the DNS at your domain name hoster.
-Now every time I push changes to my git repo, Netlify triggers a deploy.
+Now optionally configure Netlify DNS and use the [branches as subdomain](https://www.netlify.com/docs/custom-domains/#branch-subdomains) feature or [configure the DNS](https://www.netlify.com/docs/custom-domains/#dns-configuration) at your domain name hoster.
+Now when I push changes to my git repo, Netlify triggers a deploy.
 If successful in a couple of seconds later, the changes are live.

 c'est tout